 Homeowners and builders need to take more care when selecting building materials for a South Carolina beach house.
 Why?
 Coastal building materials are prone to salt air and water, flooding, extreme heat and sunlight, and other factors.
-It’s important to select products and materials designed to be more wind, water, and heat resistant to avoid corrosion, decay, and other damage.
+Without a doubt, it’s vital to select products and materials designed to be more wind, water, and heat resistant to avoid corrosion, decay, and other damage.
 Since coastal homes will require more maintenance and repair, it’s important to select quality materials to avoid higher costs in the long run.

 BFE is an acronym you’ll see associated with a lot of materials.
 BFE means “Base Flood Elevation” and corresponds with the National Flood Insurance Program requirements that new construction or major improvements to flood zone buildings use materials resistant to flood damage.
 Below are flood-resistant materials by type for your beach home: